Updated for 2019!

 - It's expensive.
 This range is at the top of the market, even for induction.

-Additionally, some reviewers complained that the fan on this stove was very loud and that leaning against the front of the stove can turn the oven off inadvertently (another reason I don't like the control panel on the front of the stove).
+Additionally, some reviewers complained that the fan on this stove was very loud and that leaning against the front of the stove can turn the oven off inadvertently (another reason we don't like the control panel on the front of the stove).

-However, Bosch has fixed this both of these problems: their new models have quieter fans and a panel lock to prevent accidental changes to the oven settings.
+We're happy to say that Bosch has fixed this both of these problems: their new models have quieter fans and a panel lock to prevent accidental changes to the oven settings.

+We think this Bosch induction range is a fabulous product.
 If you're in the market for a 30-inch stove, this handsome, functional Bosch is a great choice.
 It has a ton of features that are worth having without a lot of bells and whistles that won't do much for you.
 It also has straightforward digital controls that are fast and easy to use.